lupo-src/devops-assignment-k8s-scaling-part2/README.md

 ip-172-20-62-71.eu-north-1.compute.internal    Ready    node     5m7s    v1.14.6
 [...]
 ```
+#### Then 20-30 minutes nodes were scaled down and back to initial setup

 ### Summary of the setup and outcomes
+Above described setup is not perfect and was meant to just show what approach I'd take.
+Definitely one the most important things to focus around scaling is to properly fine tune thresholds and requests/limits.

 ## Considerations around improvements - latencies and costs
 ### Rapid load increases